sddevelopment-be/penguin-pragmatic-patterns/README.md

 In order to assist fellow learners, we have started to collect our personal experiences in this repository.

 The initiative was started by [@stijn-dejongh](https://github.com/stijn-Dejongh), who is a self-improvement enthousiast, and an avid software developer.
-In order to avoid confusing terminology and avoid having to explain the definition of certain words multiple times, please take a look at the [Glossary](./docs/0\ Glossary).
+In order to avoid confusing terminology and avoid having to explain the definition of certain words multiple times, please take a look at the [Glossary](<./docs/0 Glossary>).

 ## Repository Structure